 A few other examples of work performance information are implementation status for change requests , and forecasted estimates to complete .

 - Project Management Information System : (PMIS ) The project management information system is an important tool to know for the exam .It provides access to tools such as scheduling tools , a work authorization system , a configuration management system , or interfaces to other online automated systems .
 The PMIS is sometimes considered to be an enterprise environmental factor since it is a part of the environment in which the project is performed .

 This tool is used throughout the PMBOK guide .
 Expert judgement could be used from within the organization , from paid consultants , or from any other person whenever project managers and team members dont have sufficient expertise .
 However , as PMP aspirants , you would need to understand that this tool is highly favored and very commonly found on planning processes .

 Common Outputs Change Requests

-Updates are yet another tool which is commonly used througout the PMBOK guide .
+Updates are yet another tool which is commonly used throughout the PMBOK guide .
 Updates to plans come out of planning , executing , monitoring and controlling processes.
-Updates in a project are a common occurance .
+Updates in a project are a common occurrence .